 The tool provides an option to filter messages by a number of different criteria.
 Also, you can completely turn off the displaying of certain messages, which may be useful at times.

 When installing PVS-Studio, you can choose which versions of the Microsoft Visual Studio IDE the analyzer should integrate with.
-Both new and old versions are supported, starting with Visual Studio 2005.

 After deciding on all the necessary options and completing the setup, PVS-Studio will integrate into the IDE's menu.
 In Figure 2, you can see that the corresponding command has appeared in Visual Studio's menu, as well as the message output window.